aitanoffir/Real-Time-Sign-Language-Object-Detection/README.md

 ## 🤖 Model

-You can use the provided `model.pt` or create your own YOLOv8 model trained on chosen sign language gestures.
+You can use the provided `best.pt` or create your own YOLOv8 model trained on chosen sign language gestures.